 What do gas stations, health food stores, and pet supply shops all have in common?
 They are just three of the many types of retail establishments where you can easily buy CBD oil.
 After the U.S. Farm Bill passed in late 2018, the CBD market positively exploded with growth, and retailers across the nation have been jumping on the CBD bandwagon ever since.
 But buying CBD in a store may not be as easy as you think.
 Here are some points to consider before you make your purchase.

 What’s in your CBD oil?
 Perhaps just as important is the question, what’s assuredly not in your CBD?
 An undercover reporter in Miami purchased several bottles of CBD oil across the city and tested the bottles, revealing the fact that many actually contained no CBD whatsoever.
 An even greater number contained less than what was promised according to the bottle packaging.
-The legalization of industrial hemp is still new, and the FDA is working on creating uniform standards with regards to packaging and marketing processes, but that type of regulation is nowhere near complete.
+The federal legalization of industrial hemp is still new, and the FDA is working on creating uniform standards with regards to packaging and marketing processes, but that type of regulation is nowhere near complete.
 Which means maverick companies and fly-by-night CBD producers can be putting out some pretty shady product right now.
 It’s up to consumers to do their research and get educated about CBD in order to ensure they’re buying a quality product that’s free from contaminants and fillers.